Lars Anderson (wrestler): Professional wrestling career

-In the early 1970s, he wrestled in the San Francisco bay area (again as Luscious Lars Anderson), winning the NWA (San Francisco) World Tag Team title with partner Paul DeMarco in 1972.
+In the early 1970s, he wrestled in the San Francisco bay area (again as "Luscious Lars" Anderson), winning the NWA (San Francisco) World Tag Team title with partner Paul DeMarco in 1972.

 On the microphone, Larry was one of the best talkers in an era when getting over on the microphone was important.
-In the early '70s, after leaving Gene Anderson, he returned to the AWA and hooked up with Larry "Pretty Boy" Hennig.
-The latter needed a new partner after the departure of "Handsome" Harley Race who ventured to the NWA.
+In the early '70s, after leaving Gene Anderson, he returned to the AWA and hooked up with "Pretty Boy" Larry Hennig.
+The latter needed a new partner after the departure of "Handsome Harley" Race who ventured to the NWA.

 In the mid 1970s, Heiniemi was joined by his college friend, Les "Budd" Wolfe.
 Together they formed a solid combination, and many felt they should have won the AWA World Tag Team titles.
 In March 1975, Heiniemi announced he was retiring from the ring, and after losing his last match to England's Billy Robinson, Larry left the AWA.

-However in 1977, he was back to using the Lars Anderson handle and briefly feuded with his "brothers" Gene and Ole in Atlanta in 1977.
+However in 1977, he was back to using the Lars Anderson handle and briefly feuded with his kayfabe brothers Gene and Ole in Atlanta in 1977.

 He spent the last years of his career wrestling in Hawaii for Polynesian Pacific Wrestling (PPW).
 When its owner, Peter Maivia, died in 1982, his wife hired Heiniemi as head booker.
 This lasted until 1988 when the dwindling promotion folded.
 Dwayne Johnson, former wrestler and grandson of Peter Maivia, spoke of Heiniemi in his 2000 autobiography, The Rock Says....
-Johnson described a scene where, as a teenager, he angrily confronted Heiniemi when he refused to drop the Polynesian Pacific Heavyweight title to Allen Coage, who was wrestling as Bad News Allen at the time.
+Johnson described a scene where, as a teenager, he angrily confronted Heiniemi when he refused to drop the Polynesian Pacific Heavyweight title to Bad News Allen.

 In 1996, Heiniemi established World League Wrestling.
 This little known promotion consisted largely of wrestlers from his training school and former PPW talent.
 The promotion officially folded in 2000.